Monday, March 30, 2020

 I waited in line for 40 minutes, shopped for 25.
 And I was calm as I quickly made my way through the store, mindful that many were still waiting in that long line outside.

 I had plans to be a hermit after grocery shopping, but got hooked into going to Highlands since Bubbie was coming with.
 We picked up burgers and beer and sat in the yard around the firepit until a thunderstorm swept across the hill.
 An impressive lightening strike took out one of the breakers near the pumphouse.
-Hubby said it lifted his legs off the ground!
+Hubby said it lifted his feet off the ground!

 Gina